-Getting picked up by media outlets is great—but getting found in search results?
-That’s even better.
+Getting picked up by media outlets is valuable.
+Getting found in search results long after publication is even better.

 Too many press releases are written like announcements but not optimized like content.

-Here’s how to write and structure your release for SEO impact.
+Here is how to write and structure your release for maximum SEO impact.

-Your intro is what appears in search engine previews and email snippets.
+Your first two sentences matter almost as much as the headline.
+This is the text that appears in search previews and email snippets.

 Press releases can drive real referral traffic and support your site’s SEO—but only if you include links.